-Kitsumkalum First Nation is a galts'ap (community) of the Tsimshian Nation, and an original Tribe of the Tsimshian Nation6.
-Kitsumkalum First Nation has a registered population of 746 members, of which 249 members reside on reserves and crown land and 497 members reside off reserve (AANDC, 2016).
+Kitsumkalum First Nation is a Galts'ap (community) of the Tsimshian Nation, and an original Tribe of the Tsimshian Nation6.
+Kitsumkalum First Nation has a registered population of 746 members, of which 249 members reside on reserves and Crown land and 497 members reside off reserve (AANDC, 2016).
 Kitsumkalum has 4 reserves on 597 ha of land (AANDC, 2016).

 Kitsumkalum First Nation is currently in Stage 5 of the BC Treaty Process, having signed a Stage 4 Agreement in Principal in 20157.
+The distance of the proposed Refinery Site, Marine Terminal Site and Fuel Delivery Pipeline Corridor from the Kitsumkalum First Nation Proposed Treaty Agreement Lands is approximately 30.4km, 56km and 36.9 km respectively.
 The Refinery Site falls within the southern edge of a Shared Harvest Area with Kitselas First Nation, and the proposed marine shipping route crosses their asserted territory (Figure 5-1)8.